Long Beach California, USA Travel Guide

 Visit historic missions along the California coast for cultural insights.

-Consider returning for specific festivals or events, like the Grand Prix of Long Beach in April, Long Beach Pride in May, or the festive Christmas Boat Parades in December.
+Consider returning for specific festivals or events, like the Grand Prix of A Stretch of sand during The month of april, Long Beach Pride in May, or the festive Christmas Boat Parades during The month of december.

 Visit during a different whale watching season (e.g., winter for gray whales vs. Summer for blue whales).